-Six ways to prepare your team to minimize cloud security risk from outages
+Six ways to prepare your team to minimize security risks and downtime from cloud outages

 Don’t let the next outage catch you off guard!
-While cloud vendors must be prepared to stay ahead of these threats and react quickly when they occur, it’s equally important for those leveraging the cloud to be prepared, as well.
+While cloud vendors must be prepared to stay ahead of these threats and react quickly when they occur, it’s equally important for those leveraging the cloud to also be prepared.
 As with any situation, preparation can help manage the risks.

 - Ensure you have a business continuity and disaster recovery plan.
 Understand your specific business and application profile, and ensure everyone on your technology team has the same understanding of what it means to be “up and running.”
-Develop a clear plan for activities, with clearly assigned responsibilities required to bring systems back online.
+Develop a plan for activities, with responsibilities clearly assigned for all tasks required to bring systems back online.

-- Review your testing plan for disaster, availability and outage scenarios.
-Determine how long it will take for your team to get systems back up and running in case of an outage.
-Your application and DevOps leadership should drive this process and have automated tests run periodically to check for preparedness.
+- Review your testing plan for disaster recovery, reduced availability and outage scenarios.
+Determine how long it will take for your team to get systems back up and running in each scenario.
+Your application and DevOps leadership should drive this process and run periodic, automated tests to check for preparedness and recoverability.

 - Review the commitments you’ve made to customers in your service-level agreements (SLAs).
 Can you quantify the costs to reimburse customers in the case of an unexpected outage?
 Do you need to revise these terms?